gwpmad/clothes-retailer/README.md

 * Concerns are separated within the code; to that end, I used the following:
   * Two controllers, one to communicate with the clothing catalogue and one to manage the user's cart.
   * Three factories, one to hold data about the clothes available, one to store the array of items that have been added to the cart and one to handle voucher logic.
-* CSS is not heavily used as I spent the majority of my time working to ensure that the back-end logic was secure and tested.
-However, I used Bootstrap to add responsiveness and a clear user interface.
+* I used Bootstrap to add responsiveness and a clear user interface.
+I used CSS to make the application as visually appealing and contemporary-looking as possible.
 * The application can be locally hosted using an Express server.

 How to run